-The Board of Directors met five times during 1997, and each director attended at least 75% of the meetings of the Board and committees of the Board on which he or she served that were held during the period in 1997 in which he or she was a director, except Dr. Case who has attended 90% of the meetings since being elected a director in 1991 and who was on sabbatical outside the United States during 1997.
+The Board of Directors met five times during 1997, and each director attended at least 75% of the meetings of the Board and committees of the Board on which he or she served that were held during the period in which he or she was a director, except Dr. Case who has attended % of meetings since being elected a director in 1991 and who was on sabbatical outside the United States during 1997.

-The committees of the Board of Directors include the Audit Committee and the Management Development Committee.
+The Board of Directors has established a number of committees to deal with certain areas of responsibility, including the Audit Committee and the Management Development Committee.

 The members of the Audit Committee are Mr. Abbot, Mr. Wallison and Ms. Bush.
 The Audit Committee held five meetings during 1997.
-The principal functions of the Audit Committee are to review various matters pertaining to: the Corporation's financial statements and regulatory examinations; the Corporation's retention of and relationship with its independent accountants; the effectiveness of the Corporation's internal accounting controls and internal audit function; and the adequacy and appropriateness of the Corporation's accounting and financial policies and practices.
+The principal functions of the Audit Committee are to review various matters pertaining to: the Corporation's financial statements and regulatory examinations; the Corporation's retention of and relationship with its independent accountants; the effectiveness of the Corporation's internal accounting controls and internal audit function; the adequacy and appropriateness of the Corporation's accounting and financial policies and practices; and the adequacy of statements of policy regarding conflicts of interest and business conduct, and the means used to monitor compliance and grant exceptions.

 The members of the Management Development Committee are Messrs.
 Lubar, Gross, and Muma.
-The $\,$

-Management Development Committee held six meetings during 1997.
+The Management Development Committee held six meetings during 1997.
 The principal functions of the Management Development Committee are to: review and approve compensation for the senior management of the Corporation, including salary changes and bonus awards; administer the Corporation's 1989 Stock Option Plan and 1991 Stock Incentive Plan; monitor and evaluate appointments of, and succession planning for, the senior management of the Corporation; and make recommendations concerning the composition of the Board of Directors and its committee structure.